otis425/OB-CS290/FinalProject-Forum/readme.md

 server retrieval errors
 ![image](https://github.com/otis425/OB-CS290/assets/71042122/33713c11-62d5-4b25-abb0-9d8926107765)

-To run this project, you will need the module flask, flask_cors, and json.
+To run this project, you will need the modules; flask, flask_cors, and json.
 Simply make sure the python script is running, and then load the html front_page using some kind of live-server.
 You may need to change some ports if your Live-server doesn't run on 5500.
 The python port must be different from the live-server. line 135 changes the python target port, and line 16 should be where you can pick the port to expect requests from (the live server)

 I thought this was a really fun project!
 Once I got the hang of things, it started becoming pretty fun to figure out how to retrieve the data, and populate the pages.
 I had never used URL queries before, so I find it neat that the project only contains two html files, but could potentially have many thousands of different unique posts.